Introduction: Is Addiction a Disease or a Choice?

 In order to effect real and lasting change, we need to focus on the root causes of addiction and to realize that addiction is a disease.
 This includes tackling issues such as poverty, lack of education, mental health issues, and trauma, as research shows that these are major factors in the development of addiction.

-Reducing Punitive Measures
+Reducing Punitive Measures because Addiction is a Disease

 It is essential that we understand that addiction is a disease and to reduce the use of punitive measures and replace them with more supportive approaches.
 This means shifting from criminalizing those with addiction-related illness to more appropriate responses, such as providing educational opportunities and access to treatment.